College of Education and Human Development

 The College of Education and Human Development will not recommend students for certification who do not meet qualifying criteria.
 Admission to the program does not guarantee fitness to remain in the program.
 Only those students who meet program standards will be allowed to continue in the program.
 Students pursuing an initial teacher’s certification must meet fitness to teach standards that are assessed by faculty and program staff throughout the program.
 These standards include demonstration of emotional and mental fitness in their interaction with others as well as conformance with the code of professional educator ethics of the state of Texas.
 Students who fail to demonstrate fitness or conformance to appropriate codes may be asked to enter into a remediation plan in order to remain in the program.
 If a remediation plan is developed, students must demonstrate satisfactory remediation prior to being allowed to proceed toward graduation.
 In rare cases, a student’s ability to practice may exceed remediation and removal from the program is possible.

-Periodically in each candidate’s preparation, there will be checkpoints at which faculty, teaching specialists and cooperating teachers will assess professional dispositions.
+Periodically in each candidate’s preparation, there will be checkpoints at which faculty, field supervisors, and cooperating teachers will assess professional dispositions.
 Candidates who are identified as having significant concerns will be required to correct the areas of concern and may be placed on a growth plan.
-All TAMU-SA students placed in schools are expected to adhere to the Code of Ethics and Standard Practices for Texas Educators.
+All A&M-SA students placed in schools are expected to adhere to the Code of Ethics and Standard Practices for Texas Educators.

-Note: Students exhibiting a pattern of concerns will be referred to the Associate Dean.
+Note: Students exhibiting a pattern of concerns will be referred to the Director of the Educator CAFE.
 Failure to remediate areas of concern may result in a recommendation for the student to be dropped from the Educator Preparation Program.
 Students dropped from the Educator Preparation Program will be required to shift to a non-certification degree program in order to graduate.
 Students who are required to change to a non-certification degree plan will not be allowed to change back to a certificate degree plan.

 Minors and Degree Program Requirements